 Anonymity considerations.
 If you choose to define weighted voters, the full anonymous character of the vote cannot be strictly guaranteed.
 See Help tab.
 In pratice, to increase anonymity, try to maximize the number of identical weights among the voters and to maximize integer ratio between the weights (e.g. weights such as 1, 2 and 3 or 0.25, 0.5, 0.75 etc).

 NB: All emails must exist and be valid and must not block emails from ADoodle.org.
+You may use group email addresses.
 See 'Help' tab about vote creators.

 By clicking on the following Previsualize button, the input data will be checked and the vote data will be previsualized.